A cipher is a secret code, usually one that's created using a mathematical algorithm. Sometimes the message written in code is itself called a cipher.

-Cipher comes from the Arabic sifr meaning "nothing" or "zero" and came to Europe as a word along with the Arabic numeral system.
+Cipher comes from the Arabic sifr, which means "nothing" or "zero."
+The word came to Europe along with the Arabic numeral system.
 As early codes substituted numerals for letters to hide the word’s meaning, codes became known as ciphers.
-If you crack a cipher, you break the code enabling you to understand the message.
-An encoded message is also called a cipher.
-Send one to your friend if you don't want anyone to know what you're saying!
+If you crack a cipher, you break the code and can understand the message.
+From its "zero" meaning, cipher can also be used for a person who has no influence or importance in the world.